selfstarter39/core-py/cs_50_python/README.md

 * Please feel free to use the code as needed
 * Comments are welcome

+**Note:** Every piece of code is free in my git repo.
+Let's be good to each other.

 **Note**: `This is a work in progress`